Coming Soon - Small Steps - a World Premiere Comedy

 SMALL STEPS deals with the themes of isolation and loneliness in our modern world, and the search for connection.
 It's particularly resonant now as we all cope with these issues in a Covid-dominated world, and is the perfect vehicle to address the trials, tribulations, and bravery involved when being alone isn't a choice.

-Directed by Lilli Lopez, SMALL STEPS features company member Matrex Kilgore as "Skip Powers", with Shrewd's own Hayley Armstrong, Trey Deason, Shannon Grounds, and Eva McQuade, and newcomer Kyle Irion, composing the ensemble.
-Lighting Design by Patrick Anthony, sound design by Malyssa Quiles and Michael Galvan, costumes by Pam Friday, and props by Cortney DeAngelo will bring the world of NASA, Riverside California, and the spaceship Atlantis to life.
+Directed by Lilli Lopez, SMALL STEPS features company member *Matrex Kilgore as "Skip Powers", with *Hayley Armstrong, *Trey Deason, Kyle Irion, *Shannon Grounds, and *Eva McQuade composing the ensemble.
+Lighting Design by *Patrick Anthony, Sound Design by *Malyssa Quiles and Michael Galvan, Costumes by *Pam Friday, Props by Cortney DeAngelo, Media Design by Lowell Bartholomee, and Set Design by Zac Crofford will bring the world of NASA, Riverside California, and the spaceship Atlantis to life.
+Blaise Ricin serves as Assistant Producer.

 About the Playwright